A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-From \eqref{eq:ct_ev} it follows that if $\lambda_{3}<0$, then $\lambda_{4}<0$.
+From \eqref{eq:ct_ev}, it follows that if $\lambda_{3}<0$, then $\lambda_{4}<0$.
 Thus, the second condition for the stability of $Q_{6}$ is

-This can be considered as a constrain on the efficiency of the TMZ against the sensitive population.
-It follows from \eqref{eq:a1_constr} that it is better to apply maximal possible dosage of chemotherapy, i.e. set $E_{0}=1$.
-If $E_{0}=1$, then the critical value of $\alpha_{1}+\epsilon_{1}$ is approximately 0.21 for the maximal value of $r_{1}$ from Table \ref{tab:paramenters}.
+This can be considered as a constraint on the efficiency of the TMZ against the sensitive population.
+It follows from \eqref{eq:a1_constr} that therapeutic success is favored by administering the maximum tolerable dose of chemotherapy, i.e., set $\bar{E_0}=1$.
+If $\bar{E_0}=1$, then the critical value of $\alpha_{1}+\epsilon_{1}$ is approximately 0.21 for the maximal value of $r_{1}$ from Table \ref{tab:paramenters}.
 This completes the proof. \end{proof}

-One can see that Proposition \ref{p:p5} provides conditions on the dosage of CAR-T cells and efficiency and dosage of the TMZ that guarantee the stability of the equilibrium with zero amount of tumor cells.
-Therefore, applying both therapies in the impulsive way described above, we will be pushing a trajectory governed by \eqref{eq:new_model} towards this equilibrium.
+We observe that Proposition~\ref{p:p5} delineates conditions on CAR-T cell and TMZ administration that ensure stability of the tumor-free equilibrium.
+Consequently, by applying both therapies in the impulsive manner outlined earlier, the trajectory governed by the system in \eqref{eqS1}-\eqref{eqE1} is directed towards this equilibrium.

-Let us remark that below we use the CAR-T dosage that guarantee that condition \eqref{eq:V_constr} is fulfilled.
-We also assume that $E_{0}=1$, which correspond to the maximal dosage of chemotherapy, and condition \eqref{eq:a1_constr} is satisfied for a wide range of $\alpha_{1}$ and $\epsilon_{1}$.
+Let us remark that in our simulations, we employ CAR-T dosages that satisfy the condition in \eqref{eq:V_constr}.
+Additionally, we assume the administration of the maximum chemotherapy dosage, guaranteeing that condition \eqref{eq:a1_constr} holds over a broad range of values for $\alpha_{1}$ and $\epsilon_{1}$.

-\section{Numerical computations}
+\subsection{Numerical computations}

-In this Section, we discuss the applications of the model \eqref{eq:new_model} for the descriptions of \textit{in silico} trials.
-Therefore, we first studied the application of TMZ alone in Section \ref{sec:TMZ_only}, then studied the application of CAR-T cell therapy, also alone in Section \ref{sec:only_CART}, and finally, both therapies in combination in Section \ref{sec:combined}.
+In this subsection, we explore the applications of the model \eqref{eqS}--\eqref{eqE} in the context of \textit{in silico} trials.
+Specifically, we first investigate the effects of TMZ alone in Section \ref{sec:res_TMZ_only}, followed by an examination of CAR-T cell therapy as a standalone treatment in Section \ref{sec:res_only_CART}.
+Finally, we analyze the combined application of both therapies in Section \ref{sec:res_combined}.